David Parlett

 Downton Abbey (actually Highclere House)

-people are so snooty about Downton Abbey - I've enjoyed watching it since it started, having always felt at home above stairs.
+I don't know why people were so snooty about Downton Abbey - I enjoyed watching it since it started, having always felt at home above stairs.
 So I was pleased to be asked to teach Penelope Wilton and Maggie Smith how to play Gin Rummy for a scene in Series 4 (2013), filmed at Ealing Studios.
-Penelope has long been one of my favourite actresses - ever since the wonderful BBC sitcom Ever Decreasing Circles, which I am even now rewatching on DVD.
-The only thing that worried me slightly was the possibility of anachronism.
+Penelope has long been one of my favourite actresses - ever since the wonderful BBC sitcom Ever Decreasing Circles, which I still consider one of the most underestimated comedy series.
+The only thing that worried me slightly in Downtown was the possibility of anachronism.
 The action takes place in 1922, but Gin didn't really reach England till the 1940s, and even in America I think at this time it was still known as Gin Poker.
 However, we might assume that it reached Downton either through Lady Isobel (Penelope Wilton), who was busy tending soldiers of all nationalities during the First World War, or through the American-born mistress of Downton Lady Grantham (Elizabeth McGovern, another of my favourites).

 Intermezzo